Zur Navigation springen Zum Inhalt springen Zum Footer springen

 Directions

-The mountain named "Knoten" (586 metres) lies in the middle of the quadrangle between the Krombach dam, Münchhausen, Oberrod and Arborn.
-The ride begins on the eastern side and leads through a wide forest area eastwards to Odersberg.
-I ride past Beilstein with a number of zigzags and bends and turn south towards Holzhausen and Ulm.
-I leave Allendorf and Bissenberg on my left and reach the Lahn valley Cycle Path in Biskirchen, the end of the tour.
+In the middle of the rectangle between the Krombachtalsperre, Münchhausen, Oberrod, and Arborn lies the Knoten (586 meters).
+The ride starts on the east side and leads through a vast forest area east to Odersberg.
+With some peaks and bends, I ride past Beilstein and turn south towards Holzhausen and Ulm.
+I leave Allendorf and Bissenberg to the left and reach the Lahn cycle path in Biskirchen, the end of the route.
 The route runs along a former railway line.
-The disused railway line has been dismantled and a wonderful cycle path has been created so that I am always cycling on a firm surface.
-The route not only offers a number of sights, but also several rest stops.
-In addition, the whole route tends to be downhill, so that the route is also suitable for older cyclists and children.
-The highest point is 578 metres shortly after the start, and at the end of the ride I am only 138 metres above sea level.
+The disused track was dismantled and a wonderful cycle path was created, so I always ride on a solid surface.
+The path offers not only some sights but also several rest areas.
+Additionally, the entire route tends to go downhill, so the route can also be mastered by older cyclists and children.
+The highest point is shortly after the start at 578 meters; at the end of the ride, I stand at a height of only 138 meters.

 Safety instructions